Sanremo: Music festival

 The Ariston Theatre hosts the celebrated annual Sanremo Music Festival, which has been held in the city since 1951.
 This festival inspired the Eurovision Song Contest, which started in 1956, and has often been used to select the Italian entry for the European contest.
 The internationally notable song "Nel blu, dipinto di blu", popularly known as "Volare", was performed at this festival for the first time by Domenico Modugno in 1958.
 The festival is so popular among Italians that it is often referred to simply as "Il Festival" (The Festival).
 Other events include the Tenco Prize (autumn), a song contest for authors dedicated to the memory of Luigi Tenco; the Flowers Parade in January/February in which every city of the Italian Riviera presents an original composition of flowers displayed on a Carnival/Mardi-Gras style moving car; and the summer Firework International Contest in the second week of August also called Ferragosto.

 Cuisine

-The culinary specialities of Sanremo and environs include Sardenara, Focaccia, Focaccia alle Cipolle, Torta Verde, Farinata and Taggiasca olives.
+The culinary specialities of Sanremo and its environs include Sardenara, Focaccia, Focaccia alle Cipolle, Torta Verde, Farinata and Taggiasca olives.